Explicit decoders using fixed-point amplitude amplification based on QSVT: Proofs

 \subsubsection{Proof of Theorem \ref{thm: the gYK}}

 To show Theorem \ref{thm: the gYK}, we use the QSVT-based FPAA algorithm instead of the measurement $\cM$.
-We here mention that our situation differs from the common situation for the AA algorithm since the receiver has access only to a part of the whole system: the reference $R$ and environment $E$ are not with the receiver.
-This issue will be circumvented by Jordan's lemma, which we explain below.
+We again mention that our situation differs from the common situation for the AA algorithm since the receiver has access only to a part of the whole system; the reference $R$ and environment $E$ are not with the receiver.
+This issue will be circumvented by the QSVT-based FPAA.